wimpysworld/deb-get/README.md

 update
     update is used to resynchronize the package index files from their sources.
+    When --repos-only is provided, only initialize and update deb-get's external repositories, without updating apt or looking for updates of installed packages.

 upgrade
     upgrade is used to install the newest versions of all packages currently